jeremyfelt/Automatic-Featured-Image-Posts/readme.md

 ## Frequently Asked Questions

 ### Why don't I see any of my images?
 The posts were created.

 * More than likely the installed theme does not support featured images (post thumbnails).
 If this is the case, images are assigned to posts in the background, but there is no interface to display or edit them.
 * A warning will appear on your Automatic Featured Image Posts settings screen if it is detected that featured images are not enabled.

-###Can you put the images in post content instead of setting them as a featured image? =
+### Can you put the images in post content instead of setting them as a featured image? =

 *  I can't, but you can with the included filters.
-    * Check out the [writeup on the new filters] (http://www.jeremyfelt.com/wordpress/2012/04/14/filters-in-aut…ed-image-posts "Filters in Automatic Featured Image Posts")
+Check out the [writeup on the new filters](http://jeremyfelt.com/wordpress/2012/04/14/filters-in-automatic-featured-image-posts "Filters in Automatic Featured Image Posts")

 ## Screenshots

 1. An overview of the Automatic Featured Image Posts settings screen.

 ## Changelog

+### 0.9

+* Implement decision to skip images that are uploaded to existing posts
+* Add filter for afip_post_parent_continue to allow overriding this decision
+* Add action afip_created_post to run after each operation

 ### 0.8

 * Compatibility check with upcoming WordPress 3.5, all is a go!
 * Fix post time bug to account for WordPress timezone setting. props Matthew Harris
 * Add filter to new post date so that it can be modified.
 * General code style cleaning

 ### 0.7

 * Fix a couple bugs with saving options when post formats aren't yet enabled.

 ### 0.6

 * Add filters to allow themes and plugins to change the post title, categories, and content before creation

 ### 0.5

 * Add support for Post Formats.
 If your theme supports it, you can now select to publish as an image, aside, etc...
 * Make sure the attachment is also adhering to core parent/inherit standards after media is uploaded.
 * Add a warning for themes that do not support featured images.
 * Code cleanup, specifically moving everything into its own class to be a good global namespace citizen.

 ### 0.4

 * Switched to use add_attachment action hook, possible avoidance of issues that I couldn't confirm, but could exist, in using wp_update_attachment_metadata
 * Code cleanup, formatting, standards

 ### 0.3

 * An option to assign the posts created through Automatic Featured Image Posts to any of your existing custom post types has been added.
 * General code cleanup & refactoring.
 * Language file update to match new settings.

 ### 0.2

 * Images uploaded through the 'edit post' screen are now assigned the categories of that post.
 Requested by jackthalad.
 Will be a configurable option in next release.

 ### 0.1

 * In which a plugin begins its life.

 ## Upgrade Notice

+### 0.9

+* New hooks.
+Now skips images that are uploaded to existing posts.

 ### 0.8

 * Bug fix for new post's date.

 ### 0.7

 * Bug fixes when saving options without post formats enabled

 ### 0.6

 * NEW - Filters added for post title, categories, and content.

 ### 0.5

 * NEW - Option to assign automatically created posts to registered post formats.

 ### 0.4

 * Upgrade not required, but things are handled a little differently behind the scenes.

 ### 0.3

 * NEW - Option to assign posts created through Automatic Featured Image Posts to any of your existing custom post types.

 ### 0.2

 * Posts created by images uploaded through 'edit post' inherit the category of that existing post.

 ### 0.1

 * Initial installation.